kolayne/find_most_similar_image/README.md

 After that (in `search` mode), the `--storage` file is read, the `--target` image is split into the same number of rectangles the candidates were split into, the average colors for the last rectangles are calculated.
 A distance between two images now is the sum of distances between corresponding average colors.
 All the images are sorted by a value called `Error rate` which is the distance between an image and the target image.
 ## Known issues
-* Tqdm bars may behave strange (for example, create empty lines or fake bars) with forking
+* Tqdm bars may behave strange (for example, create empty lines or fake bars) when forking is used